carbonpanda/carbonpanda.github.io/_drafts/Modding_and_flashing_Sonoff Basic.md

    ![5_pins_jumper_soldered](https://carbonpanda.github.io/images/5_pins_jumper_soldered.jpg)

-2. Solder the 1K Ohm resister to the Ground and GPIO14 pin.
+2. Solder the 1K Ohm resistor to the Ground and GPIO14 pin.
 This is based on [DrZZs suggestion](http://drzzs.com/zzonoff-my-masterpiece-diy-smart-switch/) otherwise there will be too much noise or interference when a switch is connected to GPIO14.

    ![1K_resister_soldered](https://carbonpanda.github.io/images/1K_resister_soldered.jpg)